Arcabidi/2.5D-Beat-Em-Up-Template-Documentation/docs/scripting/systems/game.md

 SceneLoaders load and unload scenes.

-`SceneLoader.cs` represents a basic, general-purpose SceneLoader used by our example game.
+`SceneLoader.cs` represents a basic, general-purpose SceneLoader used by our template.
 This component can be found attached to the SceneLoader GameObject in the Persistent scene.